We take a look at the history and commemoration of this important day.

 Ride the rails to the city of Brasov, the best preserved medieval city in Romania.
-Explore the 'Black Church' or enjoy a coffee in one of the many cafés.
-Use some free time to explore this charming city's baroque architecture, beautiful squares or just get acquainted with the rhythm of Romania.
+Use some free time to explore the baroque architecture, beautiful squares, or just get acquainted with the rhythm of Romania.

-Travel to Bucharest, the capital, via 'Dracula's Castle' at Bran and Snagov.
-Enjoy an orientation walk and time to explore the Soviet-esque architecture, the beautiful cathedral or indulge in Bucharest's international cuisine.
+Travel to Bucharest and enjoy an orientation walk.
+Take time to explore the Soviet-esque architecture, the beautiful cathedral, or indulge in Bucharest's international cuisine.

-Arrive early to Istanbul and take a city tour with a local Turkish guide.
-Options for free time include the Blue Mosque, the Grand Bazaar, Aya Sofya and the Tokapi Palace.
-Enjoy the last night of this adventure in the city that straddles Europe and Asia.
+Arrive in Istanbul early and take a city tour with a local Turkish guide.
+Opt to visit the Blue Mosque, the Grand Bazaar, Aya Sofya, and the Topkapı Palace.

 Depart at any time.